 - For short periods of time, use low-volatility investments like CDs and savings accounts.

-- For long periods of time, use higher-return investments like stock-based, low-cost mutual funds.
+- For long periods of time, use a mixture of bonds and higher-expected-return investments like stock-based, low-cost mutual funds.
 Then calmly/confidently accept the downturns when they occur.
-After all, that’s simply the price of the greater long-term returns.
+After all, such downturns are the price of the greater expected returns.

 You took the words right out of my mouth Mike.